Loan Exit Counseling

 - Sign in with your FSA ID to the U.S. Department of Education’s website at studentaid.gov.
 This is the only official website to complete the federal financial aid exit counseling requirement.

-- Follow the prompts and click on the “Start” button to begin the Exit Counseling session.
+- Follow the prompts and click on the “Start” button to begin the Loan Exit Counseling session.

 - A confirmation page will be emailed to you when you have completed the counseling session.
 Please keep this for your records.
 The Financial Aid office will receive an electronic confirmation as well.